 18. Prevention of Alzheimer’s

 Alzheimer’s is the most common cause of dementia, characterized by memory loss and loss of important cognitive abilities that help with day-to-day living, that many people take for granted.
 Meditation is a tool people can use to help decrease the risk of Alzheimer’s according to research done with a 12-week meditation training program.

 19. Improved levels of introspection

 People with improved levels of introspection generally know themselves better.
 Improved levels of introspection allow you to learn from your mistakes and understand your strengths, weaknesses, motivations.
 Researchers found that people who meditate regularly have higher levels of introspection, and long-term meditators have more introspective accuracy than people who don’t meditate.

 20. More self-reflection

-People who are more self-reflective generally are better able to manage life anxiety and an improved sense of well-being.
+People who are more self-reflective are better able to manage life anxiety and an improved sense of well-being.
 Studies show that people who meditate have more self-reflective experiences and are more self-reflective overall.
 When looking at the scientific benefits of meditation, researchers also looked at anxiety levels.

 21. More optimistic perspective on life

-In a study measuring optimism comparing people who meditate to people who do not meditate found that levels of optimism was significantly higher among the group that meditated compared to the group that didn’t.
+In a study measuring optimism comparing people who meditate to people who do not meditate found that levels of optimism were significantly higher among the group that meditated compared to the group that didn’t.